 The Northeast of Brazil bursts with the treasure of fascinating beaches, the majority of them.
 The abundance of the Brasilian Northeast covers the beaches for all tastes and ages.

 Jericoacoara has a reputation as one of the most beautiful beaches in the world.
-In the recent years, it has become a popular touristic spot for many visitors across the globe.
+In recent years, it has become a popular tourist spot for many visitors across the globe.